While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 About 15% of people with major depression may experience psychotic symptoms.

-Delusions of guilt or deserved punishment are especially common.
+Delusions of guilt or deserved punishment are widespread.

 Dementia (40%), including Alzheimer’s disease, Lewy body dementia, and others

-Delusions are extremely common in dementia, especially delusions of stealing, marital infidelity, abandonment, and persecution.
+Delusions are widespread in dementia, especially delusions of stealing, marital infidelity, abandonment, and persecution.

-Hallucinations (especially visual hallucinations) are also common, especially in Lewy body dementia.
+Hallucinations (incredibly visual hallucinations) are also common, especially in Lewy body dementia.

 Delusional disorder (2%) and schizophrenia spectrum disorders (1%)

-These two conditions have many symptoms that overlap with those of dementia, delirium, or other conditions that affect thinking.
+These two conditions have many symptoms that overlap with dementia, delirium, or other conditions that affect thinking.

 Doctors must exclude these more common conditions before diagnosing a person with schizophrenia or delusional disorder.

-Many were diagnosed earlier in life, but some people can develop the disease later in life.
+Many were diagnosed earlier in life, but some people can develop the disease later.

 Treatment for paranoia